InsertX2k/InsertX2k/README.md

 If you want to make your PC faster

 * [SourceForge](https://sourceforge.net/u/mrxofficial/profile/) <br>
-If you want to see or download all the Software I wrote
+If you want to see or download all Software I wrote

 * [Support me](https://www.buymeacoffee.com/insertx2kdev) <br>
 Buy me a cup of coffee